-- (a) Strategic planning with the assistance of senior management of the Corporation, adopting a strategic planning process, and reviewing and approving, on at least an annual basis, as well as continuously monitoring, a strategic plan for the Corporation and its subsidiaries, which takes into account, among other things, the opportunities and risks of the Corporation's business and activities and includes fundamental financial and business strategies and objectives; - (b) Risk management with the assistance of senior management of the Corporation, identifying and assessing the major risks facing the Corporation and ensuring the implementation of appropriate systems to manage those risks; - (c) Maintaining integrity to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer and other executive officers of the Corporation and that such officers create a culture of integrity throughout the organization; - (d) Acquisitions and dispositions with the assistance of senior management of the Corporation, reviewing and evaluating potential acquisitions or dispositions recommended by senior management; - (e) Communication policy adopting and periodically reviewing, through the Compensation, Nominating and Corporate Governance Committee (the "CNCG Committee") of the Board, or in any manner that the Board deems appropriate, a disclosure policy for the Corporation;
+- a) Strategic planning with the assistance of senior management of the Corporation, adopting a strategic planning process, and reviewing and approving, on at least an annual basis, as well as continuously monitoring, a strategic plan for the Corporation and its subsidiaries, which takes into account, among other things, the opportunities and risks of the Corporation's business and activities and includes fundamental financial and business strategies and objectives; - b) Risk management with the assistance of senior management of the Corporation, identifying and assessing the major risks facing the Corporation and ensuring the implementation of appropriate systems to manage those risks; - Maintaining integrity to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer and other executive officers of the Corporation and that such officers create a culture of integrity throughout the organization; - d) Acquisitions and dispositions with the assistance of senior management of the Corporation, reviewing and evaluating potential acquisitions or dispositions recommended by senior management;

-- (f) Succession planning monitoring succession planning, through the CNCG Committee or in any manner that the Board deems appropriate, key matters pertaining to the appointment, training, and monitoring of the Corporation's senior officers, which may include meeting with, and discussing such matters with, senior management of the Corporation; - (g) Corporate governance reviewing the reports and recommendations of the CNCG Committee regarding proposed nominees for the Board, the composition of the Board (including size and membership) and the committees of the Board, and with respect to the Corporation's approach to governance and its corporate governance policies; - (h) Internal controls reviewing and monitoring the controls and procedures within the Corporation to maintain its integrity and promote a culture of integrity within the Corporation.
-These controls and procedures include its disclosure controls and procedures, its internal controls and procedures for financial reporting and compliance with its Code of Business Conduct.
-Review and monitoring of such controls and procedures may be conducted through the Board's Audit Committee, or in any manner that the Board deems appropriate; and - (i) Reports of Brookfield LP in connection with the Amended and Restated Management Agreement dated October 3, 2005, as amended and restated July 31, 2013, between AT Limited Partnership, Brookfield LP and Katahdin Forest Management LLC (the "Management Agreement"), regularly reviewing, with senior management of the Corporation, reports by Brookfield LP on the performance of Acadian Timber Limited Partnership and AT Limited Partnership, which own, directly and indirectly, the assets from which the Corporation currently derives its sole source of revenue. - (j) Performance of Brookfield LP in connection with the Management Agreement, monitoring the performance of Brookfield LP in connection with its provision of management services to AT Limited Partnership and administrative services to the Corporation and its subsidiaries.
+- e) Communication policy adopting and periodically reviewing, through the Compensation, Nominating and Corporate Governance Committee (the "CNCG Committee") of the Board, or in any manner that the Board deems appropriate, a disclosure policy for the Corporation; - f) Succession planning monitoring succession planning, through the CNCG Committee or in any manner that the Board deems appropriate, including key matters pertaining to the appointment, training, and monitoring of the Corporation's senior officers, which may include meeting with, and discussing such matters with, senior management of the Corporation; - g) Corporate governance reviewing the reports and recommendations of the CNCG Committee regarding proposed nominees for the Board, the composition of the Board (including size and membership) and the committees of the Board, and with respect to the Corporation's approach to governance and its corporate governance policies; - h) Officers and senior management overseeing the selection of corporate officers and the evaluation and compensation of senior management; - i) Internal controls reviewing and monitoring the controls and procedures within the Corporation to maintain its integrity and promote a culture of integrity and compliance within the Corporation.
+These controls and procedures include its disclosure controls and procedures, its internal controls and procedures for financial reporting, management systems and compliance with its Code of Business Conduct and its anti-bribery and corruption program.
+Review and monitoring of such controls and procedures may be conducted through the Board's Audit Committee, or in any manner that the Board deems appropriate; - j) Feedback establishing measures for communicating with and receiving feedback from shareholders and other stakeholders: - k) Environmental, social, governance reviewing the Corporation's approach to environmental, social, and governance matters within its corporate and operational activities as reported to the Board by the CNCG Committee; and - 1) Whistleblowers establish whistleblower policies for the Corporation providing employees, officers, directors and other stakeholders, including the public, with the opportunity to raise, anonymously or not, questions, complaints or concerns regarding the Corporation's practices, including fraud, policy violations, any illegal or unethical conduct, and any accounting, auditing or internal control matters.
+The Board or a committee thereof will provide oversight over the Corporation's whistleblower policies and practices to ensure that any questions, complaints or concerns are adequately received, reviewed, investigated, documented and resolved.

-In addition, directors are expected to carry out their duties in accordance with policies adopted by the Board from time to time, the current policy being annexed hereto as part of Appendix A.
+In addition, directors are expected to carry out their duties in accordance with policies adopted by the Board from time to time, the current policy being annexed hereto as Appendix A.